 - Subacute SDH may be more difficult to detect, so CT with contrast or MRI is preferred.

-- Chronic SDH is usually detectable on non-contrast CT and is a quicker examination.
+- Chronic SDH is usually detectable on CT scan.

 - In cases of severe trauma, it is wise to image the cervical spine in case of fracture and consider a radiological survey for secondary injuries.